AkashDas253/Tutorial_React_Native/lessons/object/readme.md

 ---

 These object types help manage events, dimensions, and the rendering of React Native components.
-By understanding how each type is structured and used, you can efficiently handle events and layouts in your app development.